Eckhoff42/Google-at-home/README.md

 ## Normalizer
 The normalizer is used to combine terms with the same meaning into the same group.
 By doing this the number of posting-lists is reduces saving space.
 In addition to this evaluation of queries will be more correct as words carrying the same meaning are made equivalent

-normalizing operations
+### normalizing operations
 - lowercase: `Example -> example`
 - removing non-alphabetic characters: `example[1*] -> example`
 - stemming: `ies -> i`

+### Stemming
-**Stemming** is performed using a simplified *Porter stemming algorithm*.
+ is performed using a simplified *Porter stemming algorithm*.
 The algorithm is used to truncate different endings of terms into one.
 By doing this different forms of the same word is transformed into the same.
 NB: this algorithm is english specific

 ## Compressor
 Compressing the inverted index has multiple benefits.
 A smaller index uses less memory that allows bigger parts of large indexes to be in memory at the same time.
 Another benefit is better query evaluation.
 Normalization is a form of compression where multiple words with the same meaning eg. "do, does, doing" is interpreted as representing the same.
 This leads to better query evaluation.

 The compressor removes stop words eg. "the, and, in, to, one" that are common but bears little meaning in isolation.
 One side effect of this is removing false positives in query evaluation where "The quick fox" would include all documents including the term "the".

+### Gap encoding
+TODO

+### Variable byte encoding
+TODO

+### Gamma encoding
+TODO

 ## Search engine
 The search engine given a `query` evaluates the string and finds matching documents.
 What documents are matching depends on how the query is evaluated and multiple search-functions are given.